WLyKan/awesome-trends/README.md

 # awesome-trends

-trends is a of real world. this is a collection of trends site.
+trends is an abstract summary of the world. this is a collection of trends site.

 ## list